yireo/magento2-replace-tools/README.md

 ### Note about `replace:build`

 ⚠️ Warning: Due to the nature of its implementation, `replace:build` will replace your existing `replace` section in `composer.json`.
 If you replaced any individual dependencies here, make sure to re-add them after `replace:build`.
-At the moment this composer extension does not maintain the existing `replace` section of your `composer.json`
+At the moment this composer extension does not maintain the existing `replace` section of your `composer.json`.
+If you want to have this tool to manage this individual dependency for you, use the `extra.replace.include` section (see above).

 ## Available bulk packages